 And so, since the last week of April, when the above photo at West Towne Mall was taken, Boston Store and the other department stores under the Bon-Ton umbrella have been in “going out of business” mode, complete with tons of those garish red and yellow and black signs signifying the markdowns, which started at 10%-30% back in the spring and gradually but noticeably increased to 70%-90% this week.
 Speaking of this week, come Wednesday the Boston Store locations here in Madison, at both East Towne and West Towne Malls, will shutter for good, as will in all likelihood the other Bon-Ton-owned stores elsewhere in Wisconsin and around the country.

 If you’re wondering, yes, I have been to the Boston Store closing sale.
 They started off lively (well, lively for a store that’s going under) back in the spring, with nicely stocked racks and friendly clerks.
-Slowly but surely as the spring and summer went on, the empty racks and cleared out counters began to outnumber the remaining inventory.
+Slowly but surely as the spring and summer went on, the empty racks and cleared counters began to outnumber the remaining inventory.
 I made one last look-see through the West Towne Boston Store on Monday evening, and nearly everything was cleared out: The juniors section was gone.
 The makeup and jewelry sections were long gone.
 The elegant dresses were gone as well, and what’s left of the women’s section was fading fast.
 What’s left of menswear had been moved (twice) to a small section that had only big-and-tall sizes.
 Area rugs still had more than a few items left.
 And in the surest aural sign that Boston Store was ready to go, the Muzak was silenced (indeed, it had been silenced earlier in the month).

 And I know what you’re asking: “Gee, Allison, did you buy anything during Boston Store’s dying days?”
 Well, of course I did: I snapped up a few men’s slacks and dress shirts for Male Mode Me’s business attire.
-I also snapped up a couple of women’s skirts and casual shirts, as well as a couple of dresses, including a pretty elegant outfit I’m planning on wearing at the OutReach Awards Banquet in October (a classy night calls for classy clothing).
+I also snapped up a couple of women’s skirts and casual shirts, as well as a couple of dresses, including a pretty elegant outfit I’m planning on wearing to the OutReach Awards Banquet in October (a classy night calls for classy clothing).
 Oh, and I also purchased some elegant Size 12 heels and a pair of come-hither leather boots that go all the way to the.. wait for it… knee.
 (They’re not thigh high, I’m afraid, but they’re pretty darn close.)
 Total savings?
 I didn’t keep track, but let’s just say that I spent a whole lot less than regular price.
 I mean, come one, it’s a going out of business sale.

 But that’s not to be glib about Boston Store or any other store going under.
 The livelihood of those who worked there is about to be disrupted (which I can certainly empathize with).
 The businesses that employed them will readjust and reorganize, with some having to withstand the creditors and, worse, the venture capitalists and liquidators ready to pick them apart.
 Mall owners will also have to deal with more empty space.
 And all will have to adjust to the established reality of competing with online retailers.

 And shoppers?
 You know, the kind of shoppers like me who still love to get their hands right away on the latest styles with the best deals?
 And the kind who always thought going to the mall was fun?
-Well, feel bummed out a little bit, and we’ll start to recall the good ol’ days, when the malls were filled to the brim with shoppers and, more importantly, retailers.
+Well, we feel bummed out a little bit, and we’ll start to recall the good ol’ days, when the malls were filled to the brim with shoppers and, more importantly, retailers.
 Heck, even getting a thrill from just window shopping, rack browsing, and people watching at the mall was enough for me.
 Now it’s all too common to walk or drive past empty lots marked “store space for lease,” if not just sitting empty entirely.

 The only thing that’s constant is change, I know.
 And it’s not like these malls aren’t trying to attract new occupants, or even vice versa.
 But it’s sad to know that a trip to the mall is no longer the enjoyable adventure it used to be.